Can Machines Think Like Humans? A Behavioral Evaluation of LLM Agents in Dictator Games: Methods

 \subsection{Empirical Analysis}

-The empirical analysis evaluates how different personas and experimental contexts influence the behavior of LLM agents in dictator games.
-We conducted regression analyses for each LLM family and model size to predict the amount of money each LLM agent chose to transfer.
-The independent variables included personas (e.g., age, gender, education, and MBTI type), experimental settings (social distance, Give vs. Take framing, stake amounts), and psychological process (scores of LIWC groups).
-We also included control variables such as race, occupation, and industry to account for potential confounding effects.
+To evaluate how different personas and experimental contexts influence the behavior of LLM agents, we conducted regression analyses for each model.
+The dependent variable was the proportion of the stake transferred by the agent.
+The independent variables included persona attributes (e.g., age, gender, education, and MBTI type), \footnote{Most dictator game studies with human participants treat demographic variables primarily as controls, as the main focus is often on isolating the causal effects of experimental manipulations.
+In contrast, a central research question of our study is to investigate whether LLMs can effectively adopt and act upon specific ``personas.''
+Therefore, understanding the influence of these persona attributes on the LLM's behavior is a primary research interest, not secondary.} experimental settings (social distance, Give vs. Take framing, and stake amount), and psychological processes (LIWC category scores).
+We also included other demographic variables, such as race, occupation, and industry, as controls to account for potential confounding effects.

 Furthermore, we compared the regression coefficients with the expected results from human studies (Appendix \ref{sec:human_baseline_factors}) to evaluate the alignment between LLM agents and human participants.
 This comparison helps us understand the extent to which LLM agents' decision-making processes and internal mechanisms align with those of humans.